loveencounterflow/coffee-script/README.md

     handler null, Z
 ```

-...and that's it!

-Now it so turns out that computing our list of numbers in a serialized manner is not the most efficient
+Some tasks greatly benefit from complete or partial serialization: when you run thousands of automated web
+page retrievals, you will want to limit how many open connections there are; when you want to drill into
+data from a database, future requests may depend on the outcome of earlier ones.

+In our case, however, we do not have to be careful about resources, and results are mutually independent.
-way—after all, each call takes a half second on average and leaves the CPU rather idle for that accumulated
+Each call takes a half second on average and leaves the CPU idle for that accumulated time.
+If we could do
-time.
-If we could do that in a more parallelized manner, that would be great.
+that in a more parallelized manner, that would be great.
 And we can:

 ```coffeescript
 double_numbers_in_parallel = ( n0, n1, handler ) ->